 Types of Service Trucks

-Landscaping companies use pickup trucks, flatbeds, and trucks pulling trailers.
-They carry riding mowers, push mowers, edgers, blowers, rakes, shovels, and bags of mulch or fertilizer.
-The equipment is often loaded quickly at the start of the day and secured with bungee cords or ratchet straps that may not be adequate for the weight or properly tightened.
+Landscaping companies commonly use pickup trucks, flatbed trucks, and trucks towing trailers to transport equipment such as lawn mowers, trimmers, edgers, blowers, rakes, shovels, and bags of mulch or fertilizer.
+The equipment is usually loaded and unloaded quickly at the beginning and end of the day and is secured with bungee cords or ratchet straps that may not be sufficient for the weight or may not be adequately tightened.

-Trailers add complexity.
-They increase the total length of the vehicle, require more space for turns, and create additional blind spots.
-A trailer that isn’t properly hitched can detach during transit.
-Brake lights and turn signals on trailers malfunction more often than on the truck itself, leaving other drivers without warning when the vehicle slows or changes direction.
+Trailers complicate the issue.
+Trailers increase the overall length of the vehicle, requiring more room to maneuver when turning and creating additional blind spots.
+Additionally, a trailer that is improperly hitched can disconnect from the truck while traveling.
+In addition, brake lights and turn signals on trailers are more likely to fail than those on the truck itself, leaving other drivers unaware when the vehicle slows or changes direction.

 Plumbing Vans

 Plumbing vans also carry hazardous materials.
-Propane tanks for torches, chemicals for cleaning drains, and adhesives create fire and explosion risks if the van is involved in a collision.
-Rear-end crashes can rupture tanks or spill chemicals, turning a traffic accident into a hazmat situation.
+Propane tanks for torches, chemicals for cleaning drainpipes, and adhesives create fire and explosion risks if the van is involved in a collision.
+Rear-end collisions can rupture propane tanks or leak chemicals, transforming a normal traffic accident into a hazardous materials (hazmat) incident.

 HVAC Trucks

-Heating and air conditioning technicians drive trucks and vans carrying air handlers, condensers, compressors, refrigerant tanks, coils, and ductwork.
-Some of these components weigh several hundred pounds.
-Refrigerant tanks are pressurized and can become projectiles or release toxic gases if damaged in a crash.
+HVAC technicians drive trucks and vans carrying heating and cooling components such as air handlers, condensers, compressors, refrigerant tanks, coils, and ductwork.
+Several of the components in HVAC trucks can weigh hundreds of pounds.
+Refrigerant tanks are pressurized, so they can either be propelled as projectiles or release toxic gases if damaged in a crash.

-Truck-mounted ladders and roof racks extend the vehicle’s height.
-Drivers who forget they’re carrying a ladder or who misjudge clearance strike overpasses, pedestrian bridges, and low-hanging power lines.
-The resulting accidents can bring down electrical lines, block traffic, and injure people nearby.
+Some HVAC trucks have mounted ladders that extend the vehicle’s height.
+Drivers who forget they have a ladder attached to their truck or who misjudge clearances strike overpasses, pedestrian bridges, and low-hanging electrical wires.
+The result can be serious accidents involving electrical lines, blocked traffic, and injured bystanders.

 Electrical Service Vehicles

-Electricians use vans and trucks fitted with storage for wire spools, conduit, junction boxes, breakers, and power tools.
-Metal conduit sections stored on roof racks sometimes extend beyond the vehicle’s length.
-If not properly secured or flagged, these extensions create a hazard for vehicles following too closely or attempting to pass.
+Electrical service vehicles are generally vans and trucks equipped with storage for wire spools, conduit, junction boxes, circuit breakers, and power tools.
+Metal conduit sections stored on roof racks can sometimes stick out past the front of the vehicle.
+If not properly secured or marked, these protrusions can create a hazard for drivers who follow too closely or attempt to pass.

-Electrical trucks also carry batteries, generators, and testing equipment.
-Battery acid spills in crashes can cause chemical burns.
-Generators contain fuel that can ignite on impact.
+Electrical service vehicles also carry batteries, generators, and testing equipment.
+Spills of battery acid in crashes can cause chemical burns.
+Fuel in generators can ignite upon impact.

 Related